minerbadd/MUSE/data/muse/MiningMUSE.md

 - To take advantage of Lua code completion and type checking in VSC you'll need the `sumneko.lua` (Lua Language Server) extension.

-- If you change `MiningMuse.md`, you'll also need the `yzhang.markdown-all-in-one` (Markdown All In One) extension to recreate its HTML file.
+- If you change `MiningMuse.md`, you'll also need the `manuth.markdown-converter` MarkdownConverter extension to recreate its HTML and PDF files.
 After it's loaded, go to the VSC settings for Markdown CSS and add `markdown.css` to the markdown style paths.

+- Then set the CODEMARK_ASSETS environment variable to the Codemark/assets directory.

 - You may want a couple of additional extensions: `MinecraftCommands.syntax-mcfunction` and `be5invis.toml` (TOML Language Support)</a>.